Editor:- August 10, 2009 - Intel has been in the

 called - a "firmware upgrade".

-This is not the 1st time that
+This isn't the 1st time that

 Intel has shipped a flaky SSD, and it's not the 1st time that a